 The Lions in Copetown were chartered on March 23 1976.
-We have been serving the community of Copetown for forty years.
+We have been serving the community of Copetown for over forty years.
 Time flies!!!

 Several significant events have taken place during that time.
 The first major project for the club was the construction of one of the best baseball facilities in the area.
 The impetus for the construction was to serve the needs of the local area teams from the surrounding other small communities of Rockton, Lynden, Sheffield and others.